usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _This Is the Album of a Band Called Adebisi Shank_, by Adebisi Shank
+- _Dead Channel Sky_, by clipping.
 - _Descend into Depravity (Deluxe Version)_, by Dying Fetus
 - _Decide Which Way The Eyes Are Looking_, by Lina Tullgren
 - _End of the Middle_, by Richard Dawson